Lingo explained: macronutrients & micronutrients

 Ultimately, there are foods that contain an array of both macro and micronutrients, and it is best to include as many of these as possible in the diet.
 For example, a lot of people think we should only eat chicken because of its protein content – they forget that chicken also contains Vitamin B12, Choline, Zinc, Iron and more.

 Order before our weekly cut off!
-Save $100 on your order with code GETSTARTED Order Now
+Save 10% on your first order with code GETSTARTED10 Order Now